3uild-3thos/advanced-rust/Readme.md

    2. Native Rust AMM Program (2/2)
    3. Optimizing an AMM
 4. Non-standard libraries
+   1. Introduction to unsafe Rust
-   1. Why Solana Program is too slow
+   2. Solana Program is TOO slow
-   2. Nostd-entrypoint and Pinocchio
+   3. Nostd-entrypoint and CLIs
-   3.
+   4.
-   4. Inline assembly
+   5. Inline assembly
 5. Extreme optimization
    1. Writing a custom entrypoint
    2. Writing a vault in assembly